 Setting Up the Member ID Field

 The member ID field needs to be set up in your Participants Database fields.
 You can set it as a “text-line” field or “numeric” if you just want consecutive numbers for your IDs.
-Configure it to be included in the signup form and marked as “read only.”
-The plugin code hides the field in the signup form so it can set the member ID in the background.
+Configure it to be “read only” if you don’t want the user changing it.

 I’m including a plugin that sets up a simple member ID field functionality: it starts with 1000 and then every new record added after that gets the next number in the sequence.
 You can easily adapt this to other kinds of member ID schemes if you know how to do that in php.